-What Is an RSS Feed?
+What is an RSS feed?

-This means that you can use RSS to enhance your site with third-party content streams.
-For instance, you can leverage RSS to display a feed of your authors’ or your company’s social media posts.
-To add some professionalism to a product site, try importing a feed of relevant product reviews and placing it in a "Reviews" or "Testimonials" area.
+What does that mean for your WordPress site?
+You can use RSS to enhance your site with third-party content streams.
+Say you have a guest post on your blog.
+You can leverage RSS to display a feed of the author's social media posts.
+To add a touch of professionalism to a product site, try importing a feed of relevant product reviews and placing it in a "Reviews" or "Testimonials" area.

-Where to Find Your WordPress RSS Feed
+How to Find RSS Feed URL WordPress

 All WordPress websites publish an RSS feed by default, which updates after you publish a new post.
 You can view your main RSS feed at:

 WP RSS Aggregator is a freemium tool — while the free version is already quite capable, premium extensions can expand on this.
-With these extensions, you can import RSS feed content into your own WordPress posts, add more premium templates to help your display match your theme, and filter RSS content by keywords.
+With these extensions, you can import RSS feed content into your WordPress posts, add more premium templates to help your display match your theme, and filter RSS content by keywords.

 This plugin also comes in two paid versions that incorporate some or all premium plugin functionality.
 A single-site plan starts at $59 annually.